 Beginning July 1, 2022, the sequestration rate will be 2%, unless otherwise adjusted before this date

 We intend to implement the waiver according to the terms of care provider participation agreements.
-On Jan.
-1, 2021, we will resume reimbursement in the manner that was in effect prior to the implementation of the waiver.
+Upon expiration of the waiver, we will resume reimbursement in the manner that was in effect prior to the implementation of the waiver.

 Capitated groups who are delegated for claims payment should review their direct contracts with downstream care providers to determine how their payment methodologies and rates relate to Medicare methodology and rates, and to determine whether to implement the waiver.
 If you have questions, please contact your network representative.